vorSherer/code-201-prework/prework/windows/04_updating_terminal.md

 Hit enter.

-- To navigate to the Ubuntu root, you will type the normal `cd ~`.
+- To navigate to the Ubuntu root, you will type the normal `cd ~`
-- To navigate to the Windows Root, you will type `cdwr`.
+- To navigate to the Windows Root, you will type `cdwr`

 ### Install Tree view